-Want to feel good, look fabulous and have a ton of fun?
-Of course you do.
+Want to feel good, move with flow and have a ton of fun?
+Of course, you do.
 Grab an adult size hoop that is right for you, and let’s do this!

 – The Right Size Hoop.